A closed lab can't audit itself.

 Teaching Models to Bluff: Measuring Deception, Belief, and Coordination in LLM Secret Hitler

-I wired up five LLM agents to play the social-deduction game Secret Hitler with structured logging.
+We implemented five LLM agents playing the social-deduction game Secret Hitler with structured logging to quantify deception, belief...

 ai-research / agi / recursive-improvement